firecmsco/firecms/README.md

         `filterableProperties` will include the corresponding filter widget.
         Defaults to none.

-* `pagination`: Is pagination enabled in this view.
-Defaults to true
+* `pagination`: If enabled, content is loaded in batch.
+If `false` all entities in the collection are loaded.
+Defaults to `true`

 * `additionalColumns`: You can add additional columns to the collection view by implementing an additional column delegate.